Trauma-Informed Yoga

 What is needed:

-Program calls are recorded so you can watch water if you wish.
+Program calls are recorded so you can catch up or rewatch a call later.

-For only $19.00 per month, you can join us each week in this safe, healing, program.
-3-month & 6-month plans also avaialable.
+For only $24 per month, you can join us each week in this safe, healing, program.
 No contract, cancel anytime.
-Cancellation & Refund Policy.

 In order to participate in this program, you agree that you’ve read, understand, accept, and will abide by all rules & guidelines at all times.
 These are also linked on the program calls and referenced on the check out page.